How Functional Foods May Help Your Heart

 - Calcium helps in blood clotting.

 - And calcium maintains healthy bones and teeth.

-Young and middle-aged adults need 1,000 mg of calcium daily up to age 50.
-People over 50 should aim for 1,200 mg a day.
-Avoid taking very high doses of calcium.
-Overdoses of any nutrient can cause health problems.
+Adults need 1,000 milligrams of calcium daily up to age 50.
+People over 50 should aim for 1,200 milligrams a day.

 5. Vitamin D

-As with calcium, most of us don't get enough vitamin D, a vital nutrient commonly added to milk, yogurt, and cheese.
+As with calcium, most of us don't get enough vitamin D. It's often added to milk, yogurt, and cheese.
 You can also find vitamin D-enriched juices, cereals, and margarine.

 Here's how vitamin D helps body and heart health:

 - Vitamin D may prevent high blood pressure and artery damage.

 - Vitamin D helps keep the immune system strong.

 - It may help prevent depression.